-D7: all students are required to take at least one Historical-Cultural option in Stages 2 and 3, which in most cases is assessed through an independently conducted research project.
-All students take at least one Specialist Study, where the emphasis is primarily on independent learning.
+D7: students can take at least one Historical-Cultural option at each stage, which in most cases is assessed through an independently conducted research project.
+Students must take at least one Specialist Study, where the emphasis is primarily on independent learning.